AtifChy/aiub-notice/README.md

 # AIUB Notice Fetcher

-AIUB Notice Fetcher is a cross-platform CLI tool and background service for automatically fetching, caching, and notifying users about new notices from the AIUB website.
+AIUB Notice Fetcher is a CLI tool and background service for automatically fetching, and notifying users about new notices from the AIUB website.

 ## Preview